SuperfineStudios/civcraftsite/README.md

 # Design Status

 * The design isn't complete yet, but the site is open to be developed into something more dynamic by fellow /r/Civcraft community members.
 I will resume designing the site Monday, November 17th, 2013.
+Got an otherwise large workload this week.

 * Youtube video still needs to be embedded and navbar needs designing.
 [This](http://imgur.com/LxDDdsB) is what I'm going for in terms of the look.